FindMySchool LogoFindMySchool

 The school maintains a Friends of Formby High School organisation for community engagement and fundraising.
 School facilities are available for hire outside teaching hours, generating income that supports educational provision.

 Oversubscription pressure.
-With 2.56 applications for every place, securing Year 7 entry requires careful planning.
+Securing Year 7 entry requires careful planning.
 Distance typically determines outcomes when criteria are tied, meaning families living beyond the immediate vicinity may face challenges.
 The feeder school arrangement provides some priority, but this does not guarantee places when demand exceeds capacity.

 Assessment consistency.
 The inspection identified that some teachers do not use assessments effectively to pinpoint gaps in learning.
 While overall teaching quality remains strong, this variability may affect some students' progress in specific subjects.
 The school has addressed this feedback through professional development, though parents should discuss assessment practices with individual departments if concerned.